 Who does Face ID affect?

 Face ID also affects anyone who has to manage iOS devices in an IT environment.
 Tech professionals will need to become familiar with setting up Face ID and helping users understand its abilities and limitations.
-There are plenty of people who will want an iPhone X, only to find themselves unfamiliar with the device due to its lack of fingerprint scanner and forced adoption of Face ID.
+There are plenty of people who will want the latest Apple products, only to find themselves unfamiliar with the device due to its lack of fingerprint scanner and forced adoption of Face ID.

 - Why Apple's new iPhones may delight and worry IT pros (TechRepublic)